lmullen/jsr/_source/issues/vol16/slade.markdown

 race and religion in America.

 It is worth briefly revisiting Smith and Emerson's work to understand the value of this volume.
-In Divided by Faith, the two sociologists concluded that African American and white evangelicals are less likely to have common ground when it comes to understanding the causes and possible solutions to racial inequality than their non-church-going
+In *Divided by Faith*, the two sociologists concluded that African American and white evangelicals are less likely to have common ground when it comes to understanding the causes and possible solutions to racial inequality than their non-church-going